Setting up a Sidra installation using the Sidra CLI tool¶

 - The AAD applications.

-- An Azure Keyvault resource in which the sensitive information about the created applications will be stored.
+- An Azure KeyVault resource, which will hold the sensitive information about the created applications.

 - The Core Resource group, for the mentioned KeyVault.